-EU General Data Protection Regulation (GDPR): The smart person's guide
+EU General Data Protection Regulation (GDPR): A cheat sheet

 Executive summary

 - What is the GDPR?
-The GDPR codifies and unifies data privacy laws across all EU member countries.
+The GDPR codifies and unifies data privacy laws across all European Union member countries.

 - Why does the GDPR matter?
 Penalties for non-compliance with the provisions of the GDPR regarding collecting and using personal data are potentially devastating.